wighawag/template-ethereum-contracts/README.md

 [zellij](https://zellij.dev/) is a useful multiplexer (think tmux) for which we have included a [layout file](./zellij.kdl) to get started

-Once installed simply run the following to get test and a local node running
+Once installed simply run the following to get a local in-memory Ethereum node running along with the tests

 ```bash
 pnpm start
 ```

-if you want to try zellij without installing it, try this :
+if you want to try Zellij without installing it, try this :

 ```bash
 bash <(curl -L zellij.dev/launch) --layout zellij.kdl